mpnally/Terrifically-Simple-JSON/README.md

 Lines 3 and 7 violate rule 1—they introduce JSON objects that have no correspondence in the data model
 Lines 2, 6, 8 and 9 violate rule 2—they introduce JSON names that are not properties of the entity in the data model
 Line 9 violates rule 3—`bornIn` is a property name, not a value.

+This example has 3 JSON objects, an array, and 6 name/value pairs.
+Nevertheless, it appears to encode the same 3 properties of the same single entity from the data model.

 Humans can easily see that this example is following different rules, because we understand the data model, and we can see that the mapping of the data model to the JSON is different from VS-JSON's.
 Unfortuntely, it is not easy to